By DOUGLAS JOHN IMBROGNO | thestoryisthething.com | feb2020

 The lychee fruit—this fact I did not know—”is pink-red, roughly textured and inedible, covering sweet flesh.”
 And—this fact I did know—”it is eaten in many different dessert dishes.“

-The reason I know this is that the dear Vietnamese ladies who cooked the feasts after Sunday services at Le Pagodhe Tinh Tam in Sevres, the last Metro stop south out of Paris (if I recall correctly), would bring us construction workers leftovers of their feast after cleaning up.
+The reason I know this is that the several dear Vietnamese ladies who cooked the Sunday feasts after services at Le Pagodhe Tinh Tam Buddhist temple in Sevres, the last Metro stop south out of Paris, would bring us construction workers leftovers of their feast after cleaning up.

 This would have been the winter of 1986-87.
 At the time, the pagoda was a concrete shell of its current self.
 Back then, it had only a drafty, unfinished central meditation room and basement dining room suitable for visitors and services.

-Late Sunday afternoon, there’d be a knock at the door of our ratty construction trailer on the torn-up, future temple grounds.
+Late Sunday afternoon, there would be a knock at the door of our ratty construction trailer on the torn-up, future temple grounds.
 (Literally, a mousey trailer, as in mice-occupied).
-I’d swing the door wide and there the women would be, smiling broadly, leftovers in hand.
-My French was just good enough to greet them, thank them, and take their ramekins of noodles, eggs, vegetables and desserts.
+I’d swing the door wide.
+There the women would be, smiling broadly, leftovers in hand.
+My French was just good enough to greet them, thank them, and then take their ramekins of noodles, eggs, vegetables and desserts.

 These included sweet, translucent, luscious orbs of lychee flesh.
-They’re like wet Jolly Rancher candy, I tell you.
-But soft, sweet and succulent.
+They are like wet Jolly Rancher candy, I tell you.

 The two Portuguese carpenters with whom an Arabic friend and I shared the trailer turned up their noses at these kind offerings.
 Domingo and Fernando preferred the meat and potatoes they’d whip up on the messy, gas stove, whose white stovetop on many a morning that freezing winter would be peppered with tiny logs of mice poop.